Recommendation System

 Complexity:

-optimizes sparse matrix operations with Rust’s parallelized group-by, reducing runtime by ~25% compared to Python’s pandas
+Under the Hood: Exploratory analysis costs polars optimizes sparse matrix operations with Rust's parallelized group-by, reducing runtime by ~25% compared to Python's pandas for

 3. Preprocessing